 Installing Shaper

-Shaper is available as a single binary that can be downloaded directly, and is also available as Docker image and as NPM package.
+Shaper is a single binary which can be downloaded directly, but it’s easiest to use the pre-built Docker image or NPM package.

-We recommend installing Shaper via NPM when using Shaper locally since you likely already have NPM installed.
+Install Shaper via NPM when using Shaper locally if you already have NPM installed.

 NPM manages the version for you and handles downloading the correct binary for your system.